|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Critical Thinking Skills

 Critical thinking is the ability to question what we read, hear and/or see.
 In all academic disciplines there are differences of opinion, conflicting evidence and uncertainty and a key skill in higher education is the ability to assess the evidence and arguments presented by others.
-This involves researching the topic, analysing the arguments given by different researchers in the field, and weighing up the evidence so that you can form your own understanding and conclusions about whose point of view you agree with and why.
+This module for the accelerated Bachelor of Science with Honours degree in International Tourism and Hospitality Management involves researching the topic, analysing the arguments given by different researchers in the field, and weighing up the evidence so that you can form your own understanding and conclusions about whose point of view you agree with and why.

 Personal and Professional Skills for Management

 Modern economies could not function without organisations.
 Whether formal or informal, their efficiency and effectiveness has a major impact on innovation, employment and standards of living.
 After examining early theories of how organisations evolved, the module analyses different organisational structures in the context of their environment, and how, over time, changes in the environment can change the nature and function of organisations.
-The module concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.
+This module for the BSc (Hons) International Tourism and Hospitality Management (Accelerated Degree) programme concludes by considering how technological advances are forcing organisations to become less hierarchical and more flexible.

 Operations Management in Tourism and Hospitality (work placement)